SunKaijia0065/MRIES/tutorial/MRIES_tutorial.md

 This tutorial is an introduction to MRIES processing and visualization.

 The MRIES Tutorial is split into five parts, installing MRIES, data inputting, processing pipline, visualization and result outputting.
+ We will take the example data as example to show the use of MRIES.

 ## 1. Installing MRIES: